 The more information you have to hand when you contact us, the more quickly we can carry out your search request and secure you that all import perfect venue.
 Below are a few things to think about before you get in touch…

 It really helps for us to have an accurate idea of timings to work with.
-By knowing how much set up and break down time you need, we can work with venues to secure the right window of time so are not rushed on the day.
+By knowing how much set up and de-rig time you need, we can work with venues to secure the right window of time so are not rushed on the day.
 By telling us from the beginning we’ll have an opportunity to find the best fit, and best fit in a venue’s diary can lead to some great savings for you.
+We don’t want you to have any nasty surprises or increased costs so please help us to help you, but telling us as much as you can from the outset.

 Please try to be as accurate with your event dates as possible.
 Moving an event date by as little as one day can really impact on availability and rate, especially if you are enquiring in London or other busy cities.

 We love flexibility and so do venues!
-If you can look at holding your event on off-peak days or dates (Mondays & Fridays in particular) there are some terrific deals to be had.
+If you can look at holding your event on off-peak days or dates (Mondays & Fridays in particular) there are some great deals to be had.

-Be clear on how you’d like your meeting or conference room set up as early as possible.
+Be clear on how you’d like your meeting or conference room set up.
 Adding large sets or big pieces of audio visual equipment to a brief further down the road could rule out some venues that you’ve fallen in love with.
-It’s really helpful if you know your meeting room layout when you contact us – click here for a handy guide if you are unsure on which layout you require.
+It’s really helpful if you know your meeting room layout when you contact us as well as the size of any additional staging or production – click here for a handy guide if you are unsure on which layout you require.

 This is one of the most important pieces of information that you can provide us with.